ItayShallev/Trivia/README.md

    ```bash
    git clone https://github.com/ItayShallev/Trivia.git
    ```
-2. [Add any additional installation steps here, if necessary]

 ## Usage 🕹️

 1. Run the Trivia server first.
 2. Launch as many client instances as you wish.

-[Add more detailed instructions if needed]

 ## License 📄